-Patient information: Collection of a 24-hour urine specimen (Beyond the Basics)
+Patient education: Collection of a 24-hour urine specimen (Beyond the Basics)

 - Ronald D Perrone, MD